Why LTO?

 • High Intercalation Potential

-• Great Rate Capability
+• Outstanding Rate Capability

 • Zero Strain Material

-• Good Cycle Stability
+• Exceptional Cycle Stability:

 • Great Safety

-battery graphite anodebattery LTO anode
+battery graphite anode

 By using lithium-titanium-oxide in the anode, we achieve a number of positive characteristics, which apart from making it possible to build compact and durable systems, also have implications for battery safety.
 These are: